Fibre-Fox-Communications/DragonSense/README.md

 - Validate all wiring before connecting live loads
 - Design fail-safe behaviour for sensor or control faults
 - Always engage a Licenced Electrician for any electrical works
-- No Seriously, do not attempt any electrical works unless authorised to do so, you could accidenlty take the forever nap; or worse, injure you reptile !!
+- **No Seriously**, do not attempt any electrical works unless authorised to do so, you could accidentally take the forever nap; or worse, injure you reptile !!

 ---